AbhijitBhunia/_amazon_web_services_/readme.md

 ## lambda-aws-boto3
 - AWS Boto3 lambdas to do multiple tasks using AWS lambda

-## lambda-terraform-boto3
-- AWS lambdas to do multiple tasks using AWS Terraform provider. lambdas are made the way it will work easily with terraform scripts

 ## terraform-aws
 - terraform based projects for AWS